-Notes clients and servers can also utilize HTTP Proxy servers via the HTTP Connect Method as defined here (http://home.mcom.com/newsref/std/tunneling\ssl.html).we now support the SSL Tunneling specification, which allows the native Notes RPCs to communicate through an existing HTTP Proxy.
+Notes clients and servers can also utilize HTTP Proxy servers via the HTTP Connect Method as defined here (http://home.mcom.com/newsref/std/tunneling_ssl.html).we now support the SSL Tunneling specification, which allows the native Notes RPCs to communicate through an existing HTTP Proxy.
 Bottom line, you can now leverage you existing HTTP Proxy infrastructure when communicating with native Notes RPCs.

-E.7 Passthru
+3.6.7 Passthru

-robust on its own; however, support can be augmented by adding packet filtering, other native Notes RPC proxy support mentioned earlier.
+Consider passthru a Notes client.
+Since passthru is a Notes RPC application proxy, it is very robust on its own; however, support can be augmented by adding packet filtering, and other native Notes RPC proxy support mentioned earlier.